U.S. Senate Democrats pulling all-nighter on climate change

-WASHINGTON More than two dozen U.S. Senate Democrats joined forces to speak through the night on Monday, hoping to "wake up" Congress to what is seen as the threat of climate change.
+WASHINGTON, March 10 More than two dozen U.S. Senate Democrats joined forces to speak through the night on Monday, hoping to "wake up" Congress to what they call the threat of climate change.

-"Despite overwhelming scientific evidence and overwhelming public opinion, climate change deniers still exist," Senate Majority Leader Harry Reid said.
-"They exist in this country and in this Congress."

-The Nevada Democrat made the comments in kicking off the marathon gabfest at 6:27 p.m. on Monday.
-The final address is expected to end about 15 hours later, at 9 a.m. on Tuesday.
+Senate Democratic Leader Harry Reid was slated to kick off the marathon gabfest at about 6 p.m.
+EDT (2200 GMT) on Monday, with the final address expected to end about 15 hours later, at 9 a.m.
+EDT (1300 GMT) on Tuesday.

 "It's time for Congress to wake up and get serious about addressing this issue," said Senator Sheldon Whitehouse of Rhode Island, a leader of the Climate Action Task Force that organized the event.